Manley and Madar families in Shanghai and Hong Kong

 I was researching European royal families, when I stumbled upon the Eurasian paternal ancestry of Alexandra Christina Manley, the ex-wife of Prince Joachim of Denmark, from Hong Kong.

 The parents of her father, Richard Nigel Manley, were William Thomas Manley and Frances Blanche Madar.
-William's parents were John Thomas Manley from London and Mary Ho Li of Shanghai.
+William's parents were John Thomas Manley from England and Mary Ho Li.
 The Madars were South Asian?
 Some family members went from Shanghai to HK.

-(Wow, I was going to ask about this, but while trying to type all this on my phone, I realized the answer was right in front of me the whole time.)
-On Gwulo, there is a mention of "Dec 1 1943: Mrs. Amy Madar killed, sister of George Manley from Shanghai."
-This is actually referring to Lavinia Alice Manley, buried in HK, wife of Ame Matthew Madar.
+In Harry Ching's diary, there is a mention of "Dec 1 1943: Mrs. Amy Madar killed, sister of George Manley from Shanghai."
+This is actually referring to Lavinia Alice Manley, buried in HK, wife of Ame Madar.
 George Noble Manley is listed in the HK jurors lists.
 Lavinia and George are siblings of William, who is also buried in HK.
-I think Ame is Frances' brother too.
+Two Manley/Madar couples?

 Richard Nigel Manley's brother, Geoffrey Ronald Manley, died in a Chinese POW camp and is buried in HK, but I don't know if Reginald H Manley and Edwin Manley, who are also buried in HK, are also related.